timschneeb/ShizukuExt-SystemUID/README.md

 * Support for launching Shizuku within other system users (like system UID 1000)
 * For use with privilege escalation exploits
 * Launch Shizuku with your exploit using `STARTER=$(pm path moe.shizuku.privileged.api | sed -E 's|^package:(.*/)[^/]+\.apk$|\1lib/arm64/libshizuku.so|') && $STARTER`
-* ...or hardcode correct path to /data/app/{pkgId}/lib/arm64/libshizuku.so and launch it directly without using a shell pipeline
+* ...or hardcode correct path to `/data/app/{pkgId}/lib/arm64/libshizuku.so` and launch it directly without using the shell pipeline above

 ____________________